AsanteSolutions/Influencer-App/README.md

 - **Authentication**: Ensure your access tokens have the required permissions.
 - **Instagram**: Requires Business or Creator accounts for analytics.
 - **Comments**: Comment fetching may require elevated API access on some platforms.
- - **Playwright**: Instagram scraping uses Playwright; ensure browsers are installed by running `playwright install` and that Playwright is in your virtualenv.
+ - **Playwright**: Twitter, Instagram, and TikTok scraping uses Playwright; ensure browsers are installed by running `python -m playwright install chromium` and that Playwright is available in your virtualenv.
+ - **Scraping performance**: Playwright scrapers open a headless browser and can be slow and memory-intensive; consider running scraping in a background worker (e.g., Celery) or queue and caching results for heavy loads.

 ## 🛠 CI / Docker & GitHub Actions